Central Bucks School District

 The Central Bucks School District (CBSD) is a school district located in Pennsylvania and the third-largest school district in the state.
 The district covers the Boroughs of Chalfont, Doylestown and New Britain and Buckingham Township, Doylestown Township, Plumstead Township, Warrington Township, Warwick Township, and most of New Britain Township, in Bucks County.
 More than 3,000 staff serve more than 17,000 students in fifteen elementary schools, five middle schools, and three high schools.
 There is a 99% graduation rate and over 280 extracurricular activities.
-Dr. Steven Yanni serves as Acting Superintendent.
+Dr. Charles Malone serves as Acting Superintendent.
+Effective July 1, 2026, Dr. Joanna Wexler will begin her tenure as permanent superintendent.

+History

+There were partisan political conflicts in the district during the COVID-19 pandemic in Pennsylvania; it is located in Bucks County, which is a swing county in terms of American politics.
+In 2023, the school board elections resulted in candidates aligned with the Democratic Party taking the entirety of the school board.

 The school board has created a realignment plan.
 Their goals are to introduce full-day kindergarten, shift elementary schools from K-6th to K-5th, shift middle schools from 7-9th to 6th-8th, and shift high schools from 10-12th to 9-12th.

 Schools

 Elementary schools

-There are fifteen functioning elementary schools in CBSD:
+There are fifteen elementary schools in CBSD: